Director: Alan Kaschub, Corthell Hall, Gorham

 At the time of first registration in the School of Music, a transfer student's transcript will be evaluated.
 Based upon that evaluation, the student will be held responsible for completing a certain number of semesters of MUS 442 (Recital Class) and major ensemble requirements, regardless of whether the student continues on a full-time or part-time basis.

 For music performance and music education majors, the appropriate jury level will be established through a jury held by the end of the student's first semester of study at USM.
-Students in the Bachelor of Arts program must pass a juried proficiency exam in their applied area of study.
+Students in the Bachelor of Arts and Bachelor of Music Composition programs must pass a juried proficiency exam in their applied area of study.

 School Policies and Standards